btemplep/authzee/docs/sdks.md

     refs_page_size: int
 ) -> PageRefsPage:
 ```
-- get a page of grant page references for parallel pagination
+- Retrieve a page of grant page references for parallel pagination
 - For some storage modules this may not be possible, check the `parallel_paging` value.

 ```python